kacperc99/ApkaJezykowa/README.md

 - Exercise and lesson window are visually poorly implemented due to me still learning XAML and focusing on backend usability
 - settings are still yet to be implemented, for now only background image can be changed

+In order to launch app go to ApkaJezykowa->bin->Debug->ApkaJezykowa.exe

 Current roadmap:
 - built-in content editor
 - security improvements